 I will find out.
 The answers are there, we just need to find ’em and work something awt.

 On that note.
 Nothing gets me irked like a voice in my head saying everything I write is shit, so it doesn’t matter if this is the first or eleventh draft.
 I get hurt (offended? frustrated? sad?) when people think that it’s so easy to churn some writing out.
-Hashtag, sensitive writer alert, but I’ve had people telling me, “You don’t need inspiration to get things done!” or “It’s your job, get over it!”
+I’ve had people tell me: “You don’t need inspiration to get things done!” or “It’s your job, get over it!”
 Sure, girl.
-Some people can (and props to you, sis) but I’m not wired that way.
+Some people can, but not me.
 At least not yet.
-I am not a slot machine, dammit.
-Not a robot, not a woman-writer-spewing-talking-head, not here for any of that.
-Can’t I just bloom where I’m planted, is that too much to ask.
+I am not a slot machine, not a robot, not a woman-writer-spewing-talking-head, not here for any of that.
+I just want to bloom where I’m planted, is that too much to ask.

 (I am reminded once again why I quit writing on a blog a few years ago: It’s because I can get whiny and inconsolable.
 Moving on.)